DrugLib.com — Drug Information Portal

 ADVERSE REACTIONS

-The table below lists adverse events in the MERIT-HF study that occurred at an incidence of equal to or greater than 1% in the TOPROL-XL group and greater than placebo by more than 0.5%, regardless of the assessment of causality.
+The table below lists adverse reactions in the MERIT-HF study that occurred at an incidence of ≥ 1% in the TOPROL-XL group and greater than placebo by more than 0.5%, regardless of the assessment of causality.

-Adverse Events Occurring in the MERIT-HF Study at an Incidence ≥ 1% in the TOPROL-XL Group and Greather Than Placebo by More Than 0.5%
+Adverse Reactions Occurring in the MERIT-HF Study at an Incidence ≥1% in TOPROL-XL Group and Greater Than Placebo by More than 0.5%

 TOPROL-XL